Calvary Lutheran Chapel on State and Lake Streets

 Since 1920 the Wisconsin Evangelical Lutheran Synod (WELS) has been serving students at the University of Wisconsin-Madison with Word and sacraments.
 A successful joint-ministry was experienced with the then-existing Synodical Conference from 1920-1964 at Calvary Lutheran Chapel on State and Lake Streets.

 In 1964 the WELS began an independent campus ministry near State and Gilman Streets.
 Our first campus pastor was Richard Balge who served during the riot years of 1964-1971 and who oversaw the construction of our 1966 Chapel-Student Center at 220 West Gilman Street.
 Dr. Wayne Schmidt, an accomplished musician, pastored the Chapel from 1971-1975.
 Paul Kelm, who became a professor at Wisconsin Lutheran College, ministered to students from 1976-1979.
-Thomas Trapp is the current campus pastor and came in October, 1979.
+Thomas Trapp came in October, 1979 and served until July of 2017.
+Pastor Jon Bilitz is the current campus pastor.

 1966 Chapel-Student Center on 220 West Gilman Street, circa the 1990s